-But Elector Augustus the Strong had other plans with Moritzburg Castle.
-1723 began the large renovation work from Renaissance to Baroque hunting and pleasure palace.
-Here the elector wanted to celebrate his licentious feasts and hunts.
-His dream was to build a "Temple of Diana", surrounded by exotic animal enclosures with lions, cheetahs and bisons.
-Opulent banquets or staged naval battles on the castle pond belong also to this.
-With the Project the architect Matthäus Daniel Pöppelmann was commissioned.
-He let new ponds and vivarium create - the Fasanerie in the east of the castle testifies to the fact.
-The best Saxon craftsmen and artists collaborated on the interiors of the seven halls and over 200 rooms.
-The total work of art is of great structural clarity and scenic harmony.
-After the death of Augustus the Strong the conversion remained unfinished.
+But Elector Augustus the Strong had yet other plans with Moritzburg Castle.
+In 1723, major works began to convert it from a Renaissance building into a Baroque hunting and pleasure palace.
+Here, the Elector wanted to celebrate his excessive feasts and hunts.
+His dream was to build a "Temple of Diana", surrounded by exotic animal enclosures with lions, cheetahs and European bisons.
+Opulent banquets or naval battles staged on the castle pond were also part of this.
+Architect Matthaeus Daniel Poeppelmann was commissioned with the project.
+He had further ponds and animal enclosures created – the pheasant-breeding place east of the castle is testimony to this fact.
+The best Saxon craftsmen and artists collaborated in the providing the interior in the seven halls and more than 200 rooms.
+The entire piece of art is of great structural clarity and harmony with the landscape.
+After the death of Augustus the Strong, the conversion remained unfinished.

-Only in 1800 the area of the castle was further integrated into the landscape by a grandson of the electors.
-It emerged the Fasanenschlösschen, the harbor and the lighthouse pier at Low Großteich Bärnsdorf.
-From 1933 Moritzburg Castle was used as a residence of the Wettin Prince Ernst Heinrich of Saxony until 1945, when the Wettiner were expropriated.
-Some of their most precious artistic treasures have Prince Ernst Heinrich of Saxony and his sons buried in the palace garden, but with a few exceptions, these have been found and removed by Soviet troops.
-Only in 1996 several boxes were identified with jeweled gold work of amateur archaeologists and assigned to the Wettiner treasure.
-Today Moritzburg is a renowned meeting place for lovers of Saxon Baroque and Meissen porcelain.
+As late as in 1800 only, the area of the castle was further integrated into the landscape by a great-grandson of the Elector.
+The Little Pheasant Castle, the harbor and the lighthouse pier were built at the Lower Great Lake Baernsdorf.
+From 1933 on, Moritzburg Castle was used as a residence by Wettin Prince Ernst Heinrich of Saxony until 1945, when the Wettins were expropriated.
+Some of their most precious art treasures were buried in the castle park by Prince Ernst Heinrich of Saxony and his sons, but for a few exceptions, these were detected by the Soviet troops and carried off.
+Only in 1996, several boxes with jewels and gold ornaments on the outside were unearthed by amateur archaeologists and identified as Wettin treasure.
+Today, Moritzburg is a renowned meeting place for lovers of Saxon Baroque and Meissen porcelain.